spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Address
 A location of a residence or workplace, designated with numbers and/or letters, and arranged in a format for easy reference on a map.
 ## Alphanumeric Grid
-A grid with letters and numbers ordination used to easy locate places and features.
+A grid with letter and number ordination used to easy locate places and features.
 ## Annotation
 Text, images, or notes on a map used to provide information to the user.
 ## API